BLCM/bl3mods/python_mod_helpers/README.md

 The `contact=foo` line is completely optional, and is just used if you want to give users a way to contact you about your mods.
-You can actually use any of four variables here: `contact`, `contact_url`, `contact_email`, and/or `contact_discord`.
+You can actually use any of three variables here: `contact`, `contact_email`, and/or `contact_discord`.
 Keep in mind that this information will be public, so only put info in here if you're okay with that.

 The `v=foo` line is completely optional, so don't worry about specifying a version if you don't want (though it's good practice to put it in your file so that